 Thorium reactors hold promise as an alternative for uranium in the nuclear energy sector, but are they really a viable option?

-The world’s energy needs are expected to skyrocket thanks to population growth and higher demand from developing nations, and thorium reactors are becoming increasingly appealing as a result.
+The world’s energy needs are expected to skyrocket thanks to population growth and higher demand from developing nations, making thorium reactors increasingly appealing.

-Thorium, on the other hand, is seen by some as a less dangerous, more environmentally friendly option.
+Thorium, on the other hand, is seen by some as a less dangerous, more environmentally friendly path.
 So how does thorium play into the future of global energy?

 What is thorium?